Guide to IRS Form 9465: Installment Agreement Request

 1. Default

-If the agreement stipulates that the taxpayer must make the payment by a certain date each month and payment is not made, then the agreement is immediately considered to be in default.
+If the agreement stipulates that the taxpayer must make the payment by a certain date each month and the payment is not made, then the agreement is immediately considered to be in default.

 2. Modifying agreement